 Long-term sustainability is among the company’s values, and that entails everything from lasting customer and employee relationships to ongoing process improvement.
 “We’re always looking to make our quality better, improve our safety, and improve our processes to become more efficient and more adaptable.
 We’re continuously looking for new technology, and year over year we spend a large percentage of our profits on new equipment.”

-It was this dedication to sustainability that compelled the company to make the switch from its former computer-aided-manufacturing (CAM) system to the Radan solution for sheet metal, by Vero Software, in 2014.
+It was this dedication to sustainability that compeled the company to make the switch from its former computer-aided-manufacturing (CAM) system to the RADAN solution for sheet metal, by Vero Software, in 2014.

 Monti, Inc., makes products from materials such as copper and aluminum; stainless, galvanized, and hot and cold-rolled steels, and even insulation and plastics.
 It produces parts that range in size from those that can be held in the palm of the hand — similar to washers — to brackets and panels as large as 5’ X 10’.